LGBTQ-affirming religious groups: Pre-colonial religions of the Americas

 Drawing by George Catlin (1796–1872) while on the Great Plains among the Sac and Fox Nation.
 Depicting a group of male warriors dancing around a male-bodied person in a woman's dress, non-Native artist George Catlin titled the painting Dance to the Berdache.

 Among the Indigenous peoples of the Americas prior to the European colonization, many Nations had respected ceremonial, religious, and social roles for homosexual, bisexual, and gender-nonconforming individuals in their communities and in many contemporary Native American and First Nations communities, these roles still exist.
 Homosexual and gender-variant individuals were also common among other pre-conquest civilizations in Latin America, such as the Aztecs, Mayans, Quechuas, Moches, Zapotecs, and the Tupinambá of Brazil and were accepted in their various religions.

-It is important to note that the indigenous peoples of the Americas includes hundreds of cultures with varying views on sex, gender, and spirituality.
+The indigenous peoples of the Americas includes hundreds of cultures with varying views on sex, gender, and spirituality.
 Additionally, first nations and indigenous views on gender and sexuality may not fall within modern western categorizations of sex and gender.